Last updated on January 12th, 2023

 The EFL Cup has fewer number of rounds (7) compared to the FA Cup, which has 14 rounds.
 This is due to the FA Cup having many more teams compared to the EFL Cup!

 Interestingly, the EFL Cup and the FA Cup start at the same time, in August of the football season.
 However, the EFL Cup usually ends around February in the next year of the football season.

 Meanwhile, the FA Cup ends much later in May.
 The FA Cup final is usually held after the last match of the Premier League.

 For the FA Cup, the Premier League teams will start to play in the Third Round.
 This is when there are 32 teams left in the FA Cup.

-Meanwhile, the round which the Premier League clubs enter the EFL Cup differ based on their Europe qualification in the previous season.
+Meanwhile, the round in which the Premier League clubs enter the EFL Cup differs based on their Europe qualification in the previous season.

 Clubs that did not qualify for the Champions League or the Europa League will enter the EFL Cup in Round Two.
 Meanwhile, those that qualified for Europe will enter the EFL Cup in Round Three.